sam-s-7c0/TheQuiz/README.md

 # Description
-This is demo application.
-This demonstrates iOS App.
+A quiz app for iOS platform built with Swift and VIPER architecture.

-# Architecture
+# Architecturs
-VIPER is used to develop app.
+ - VIPER

 # Cloning and running